unfoldedcircle/core-simulator/README.md

 ##### User accounts

-Web configurator account (with admin rights):
+Web-configurator account (with admin rights):
 - user: `web-configurator`
 - password: `1234`

+The web-configurator account can be enabled & disabled in the remote-ui application.
+It also allows to create a new pin.

 Administrator account:
 - user: `admin`